 In 2010 we were again asked by Peugeot to change our name to the current one, Peugeot Sport Club UK and revised our branding in addition.

-The club now has members with just about every model produced to date, with the latest influx coming from the 207 GTI THP models, alongside the ‘classics’ such as the 309 GTI Goodwood and 205 1FMs to name just a few.
+The club now has members with just about every model produced to date, with the latest influx coming from the 208 GTI and RCZ models, alongside the ‘classics’ such as the 309 GTI Goodwood and 205 1FMs to name just a few.

-Ever since its inception the club has had its own magazine called ‘Torque’ a full colour publication, issed to members four times per year and to date there have been over 127 issues.
+Ever since its inception the club has had its own magazine called ‘Torque’ a full colour publication, issued to members four times per year and to date there have been 129 issues as at August 2014.
 This is just one of the many benefits that club members have, as well as a huge list of organisations that give discounts, and preferential insurance schemes along with preferred rates on many remanufactured parts the club has arranged.
 During the 1990's it was recognised that the club needed a presence on the web, and the club's first website was created.
 This was modified and added to over the years until in 2008 it was decided to completely re-write the website to bring it right up-to-date.
 The current version of this site is the product of the evolution of the forum.
 It has been designed to be kept up-to-date and has a huge repository of documents already that are a unique source of Peugeot history since the 205, and are well worth viewing.

 The club has an active membership and large selection of local groups that get involved in trips, meets and events in the UK and abroad.
 They have previously organised Continental and UK road trips and have visited France, Belgium, Germany and Luxembourg on some great adventures.
-Nearer to home there has been ‘Lakes Tours’ and for those who like to go a little quicker, a particular favourite is our annual attendance at Curborough sprint track in April.
+Nearer to home there have been several years of ‘Lakes Tours’ (we are sampling the Yorkshire roads and scenery for change in 2015) and for those who like to go a little quicker, a particular favourite is our annual attendance at Curborough sprint track in April.